 We implemented COBS as a command line search engine tool using C++ and plan to provide a Python interface to the underlying algorithm library.
 The tool is open source and available from https://panthema.net/cobs/.
 It can read DNA FASTA files, multi-document protein FASTA files, McCortex, or text files as documents and extract q-grams from them.
 Depending on the format, the input data is broken into different q-gram sets: DNA reads are for example hashed independently, while English text is processed continuously.
-We used xxHash [9] for hashing the q-gram strings.
 The q-grams or k-mers can optionally be canonicalized if their reverse complement are considered equivalent.

 Classic and Compact.
-The COBS program can currently construct two index variants: classic (ClaBS) and compact (COBS).
+The COBS program can currently construct two index variants: classic and compact.
 In the classic index all documents are hashed using the same Bloom filter size, which depends on the desired false positive rate and the number of q-grams in the largest document.
 This is the non-compact version, which is similar to BIGSI, but was written for performance in C++ and with direct file accesses.
-We will refer to it as ClaBS in the experimental results.

 When constructing a compact index, the size of all documents are determined and the document set is reordered by size.
-Then a subindex is constructed for every B documents, as described in subsection 2.2.
-Each subindex is actually a ClaBS index.
+Then a subindex is constructed for every $\Theta(B)$ documents, as described in subsection 2.2.
+Each subindex is actually a classic COBS index.
 The subindices are simply concatenated into one large file.